MemberPress vs. MemberMouse: a comparison

-On the Premium plan, you’ll pay $299 per month and have up to 100k active members, sticky.io integration (which is an order management and recurring billing platform), and phone support.
+They also have an Elite plan at $2,399 per year that adds Sticky.io integration (which is an order management and recurring billing platform), and phone support.

-Their Basic plan is $249 per year (or $20.75 per month).
+Their Basic plan is $359 per year.
 On this plan you’ll have 1 site, unlimited members and content, integration with PayPal and Stripe, 1 year of support and updates, and 10+ add-ons and integrations, which we’ll cover a bit later in this article.

-On the Plus plan, you’ll pay $399 per year (or $33.25 per month).
+On the Plus plan, you’ll pay $599 per year.
 It’s their most popular plan.
-With it, you’ll get everything included with the Basic plan plus 1 more site, available integration with Authorize.net, the ability to sell corporate accounts, and 20+ add-ons and integrations.
+With it, you’ll get everything included with the Basic plan plus 1 more site, the ability to sell corporate accounts, and 20+ add-ons and integrations.

 It’s important to note that although the ability to integrate is a plus, having 20+ integrations isn’t an ideal setup.
 If you find yourself needing that many additional add-ons or integrations, you’ll want to look at a different software entirely that meets your needs out of the box more without linking all different systems together.

-And lastly, their Pro plan comes in at $549 per year (or $45.75 per month).
-In addition to all the features available on the Plus plan, you’ll have 3 more sites available, the ability to use the affiliate management system, and exclusive Pro add-ons.
+Their Pro plan comes in at $799 per year.
+In addition to all the features available on the Plus plan, you’ll have 3 more sites available, available integration with Authorize.net, and exclusive Pro add-ons.

 With either MemberMouse or MemberPress, map out your ideal setup and see what plan meets your needs.
 Be sure to map out member projections since both of these software options have active member limits.

-In terms of startup costs, MemberMouse offers a 14-day trial and you can save 17% when you join on an annual plan.
+In terms of startup costs, MemberMouse offers a 14-day trial.
 MemberPress doesn’t offer a trial period, but they do have a 14-day money-back guarantee.
 New customers can save $200 when they join MemberPress on a special timed offer they have on their website.

 In terms of a direct comparison, for most businesses, you’re looking at the Plus plan on MemberPress at $399 / year, and the Advanced plan at $99 / month on MemberMouse.